 WA Operations Manager

-Erika is EON’s WA Operations Manager and Project Advisor (WA).
+Erika is EON’s WA Operations Manager.
 Previously Erika was Project Manager for the Central Kimberley region working with the communities of Yakanarra and Yiyili.